Kubernetes Service Mesh Definition

 What is Kubernetes Service Mesh?

-Avi integrates with the Tanzu Service Mesh (TSM) which is built on top of Istio with value added services.
-By expanding on the TSM solution, Avi offers north-south connectivity, security, and observability inside and across Kubernetes clusters, and multiple sites and clouds.
+The VMware NSX Advanced Load Balancer integrates with the Tanzu Service Mesh (TSM) which is built on top of Istio with value added services.
+By expanding on the TSM solution, VMware NSX Advanced Load Balancer offers north-south connectivity, security, and observability inside and across Kubernetes clusters, and multiple sites and clouds.
 In addition, enterprises are able to connect modern Kubernetes applications to traditional application components in VM environments and clouds, secure transactions from end-users to the application, and seamlessly bridge between multiple environments.